spyroot/photongen/build_iso/README.md

 mount: /tmp/photon-iso: WARNING: source write-protected, mounted read-only.
 /tmp/photon-ks-iso /home/vmware/photon_gen/photongen/build_iso
 Warning: creating filesystem that does not conform to ISO-9660.
-I: -input-charset not specified, using utf-8 (detected in locale settings) Size of boot image is 4 sectors -> No emulation
+Size of boot image is 4 sectors -> No emulation
 Size of boot image is 6144 sectors -> No emulation 1.00% done, estimate finish Thu Sep  8 09:03:02 2022